Marshall Brooks: Athletics

-At Oxford Brooks was also an athletics blue.
-He won the Varsity Match High Jump in both 1874 and 1876 and went on to become the British Amateur Champion in both those years.
+At Oxford, Brooks was also an athletics blue and won the Varsity Match high jump in both 1874 and 1876 and went on to become the British Amateur Champion in both those years after winning the AAC Championships.

 Prior to 1912, the high jump world record was not ratified by the IAAF and therefore there is only an unofficial progression.
-However, on 30 March 1874 Brooks is said to have jumped 1.80m which at the time was the highest thus far recorded in the world.
+However, on 30 March 1874, Brooks jumped 1.80m which at the time was the highest thus far recorded in the world.
 The mark was the next year equaled by a fellow Oxford student, Michael George Glazebrook, but on 17 March 1876, in Oxford, Brooks broke the record by jumping 1.83m.
 He broke this the next month in London at Lillie Bridge Grounds, jumping 1.89m on 7 April 1876.
 This mark stood for four years until broken by Patrick Davin of Ireland on 5 July 1880, in Garrick.